 The Board recognises the importance of communication with all shareholders and is ready, where practicable, to discuss relevant matters with all shareholders.
 Inter alia, the Board uses the Annual General Meeting to communicate with shareholders and welcomes their constructive participation.
-Details of the Annual General Meeting to be held on 14th August, 2012 can be found in the Notice of Meeting on page 50.
+Details of the Annual General Meeting to be held on 22nd, July, 2013 can be found in the Notice of Meeting on pages 50 and 51.

-The directors consider that the Group has not, during the year ended 28th April, 2012, complied with the requirements of the UK Corporate Governance Code as follows:
+The directors consider that the Group has not, during the year ended 27th April, 2013, complied with the requirements of the UK Corporate Governance Code as follows:

-- (1) UK Corporate Governance Code provisions A.2.1 and A.3.1; as the roles of Chairman and Chief Executive have been exercised by the Executive Chairman. - (2) UK Corporate Governance Code provision A.4 and B.1.1; as there are no independent non-executive directors. - (3) UK Corporate Governance Code provision B.2; as there is no separate nomination committee as nomination committee matters are dealt with by the Board as a whole. - (4) UK Corporate Governance Code provision B.6.1; as there is no formal annual evaluation of the performance of the Board and its committees and individual directors.
-The evaluation is made by the Board on a continuous basis. - (5) UK Corporate Governance Code provision B.7.1; as the Executive Chairman is not subject to reelection.
-This is in accordance with the articles of association. - (6) UK Corporate Governance Code provision B.6.2; as executive directors have contract periods of more than one year. - (7) UK Corporate Governance Code provision D.2.1; as the Remuneration Committee does not consist of at least two members. - (8) UK Corporate Governance Code provision C.3.1; as the Audit Committee does not consist of at least two members.
+- (1) UK Corporate Governance Code provisions A.2.1 and A.3.1; as the roles of Chairman and Chief Executive have been exercised by the Executive Chairman. - (2) UK Corporate Governance Code provision A.4 and B.1.1; as there are no independent non-executive directors. - (3) UK Corporate Governance Code provision B.2; as there is no separate nomination committee as nomination committee matters are dealt with by the board as a whole. - (4) UK Corporate Governance Code provision B.6; as there is no formal annual evaluation of the performance of the board and its committees and individual directors.
+The evaluation is made by the board on a continuous basis. - (5) UK Corporate Governance Code provision B.7.1; as the Executive Chairman is not subject to reelection.
+This is in accordance with the articles of association. - (6) UK Corporate Governance Code provision B.6.2; as executive directors have contract periods of more than one year.
+All executive directors have contract periods of one year from 27th April, 2013. - (7) UK Corporate Governance Code provision D.2.1; as the Remuneration Committee does not consist of at least two members.
+The Remuneration Committee consists of two members from 1st May, 2013. - (8) UK Corporate Governance Code provision C.3.1; as the Audit Committee does not consist of at least two members.
+The Audit Committee consists of two members from 1st May, 2013.